One does not become enlightened by imagining figures of light, but by making the darkness conscious.

 In my life; in my conception of myself in my life, there wasn’t room for ugliness…. so I stuffed it in or covered it up with something else.

-Now, I’m much more aware and accepting of my feelings (a wise therapist helps), but there are still some “unbiddens of old” lurking in the shadows.
+All these years later, I’m much more aware of and accepting of my feelings (a wise therapist helps), but there are still some “unbiddens of old” lurking in the shadows.
 I mask them with anxiety or numbness, and if they still creep out, I label them as bad or wrong, even though I only strengthen them in doing so.

 In that first yoga session, twenty years ago, I awkwardly practiced the classic Sanskrit closing: Namaste.
 At the end of each class, we yogis turned toward one another and toward our teacher–bringing our hands to our hearts–bowing lovingly with a word that meant: The light in me greets the light in you.